tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 ## Upload-Incomplete

-The `Upload-Incomplete` request and response header field is an Item Structured Header.
+The `Upload-Incomplete` request and response header field is an Item Structured Header indicating whether the corresponding upload is considered complete.
 Its value MUST be a boolean.
 Its ABNF is

 ~~~ abnf
 Upload-Incomplete = sf-boolean
 ~~~

-The value of the `Upload-Incomplete` header MUST be true.

 # Redirection